 In such cases, a student may be required to seek an evaluation.
-Health & Wellness clinicians have extensive experience in alcohol and other drug counseling and are available on campus to meet with students or concerned friends, faculty, or staff.
+Health & Wellness clinicians are able to provide a brief initial assessment for alcohol and other drug use and make appropriate recommendations and referrals.
 Appointments may be scheduled by calling 914.395.2350 or scheduling online at my.slc.edu/health.
-Services for students include: